-An inhaler is a device holding a medicine that you take by breathing in (inhaling).
-Inhalers are the main treatment for asthma.
+An inhaler is a device containing a medicine that you take by breathing in (inhaling).
+Inhalers are the main treatment for asthma and help to control asthma symptoms.
 There are many different types of inhaler, which can be confusing.
-This leaflet gives information on the medicines inside inhalers, and the types of inhaler device, and some general information about inhalers.
-This leaflet is about inhalers for asthma.
+This leaflet gives information on the medicines inside inhalers, the types of inhaler device and some general information about inhalers.
+This leaflet is only about inhalers for asthma.
+It is important to recognise that the same inhalers can be used in other medical conditions (for example, chronic obstructive pulmonary disease) but that the way they are used will be different.

 Types of asthma inhalers

-The two main reliever medicines are salbutamol and terbutaline.
+The two main reliever medicines are called salbutamol and terbutaline.
 These come in various brands made by different companies.
-There are different inhaler devices that deliver the same reliever medicine.
+There are different asthma inhaler devices that deliver the same reliever medicine.
 Salbutamol brands include Airomir®, Asmasal®, Salamol®, Salbulin®, Pulvinal Salbutamol® and Ventolin®.
 Terbutaline often goes by the brand name Bricanyl®.
-These inhalers are often (but not always) blue in colour.
-Other inhalers containing different medicines can be blue too.
-Always read the label.
+These inhalers are usually (but not always) blue in colour.
+Other inhalers containing different medicines can be blue too so it is important to check the label.

-These are taken every day to prevent symptoms from developing.
+These are taken every day to help prevent asthma attacks and to reduce symptoms of asthma.
 The type of medicine commonly used in preventer inhalers is a steroid.
 Steroids work by reducing the inflammation in the airways.
-When the inflammation has gone, the airways are much less likely to become narrow and cause symptoms such as wheezing.
+When the inflammation is reduced, the airways are much less likely to become narrow and cause symptoms such as wheezing.

-Steroid inhalers are usually taken twice per day.
-If you have an exacerbation (flare-up) of your asthma symptoms, you may be advised to take the preventer inhaler more often.
+Steroid inhalers are usually taken twice per day and sometimes more frequently during an exacerbation (flare-up) of asthma symptoms.

 It takes 7-14 days for the steroid in a preventer inhaler to build up its effect.
-This means it will not give any immediate relief of symptoms (like a reliever does).
-After a week or so of treatment with a preventer, the symptoms have often gone, or are much reduced.
-It can, however, take up to six weeks for maximum benefit.
+This means it does not give immediate relief of symptoms (like a reliever does).
+After a week or so of treatment with a preventer, the symptoms have often gone or are much reduced.
+It can sometimes take up to six weeks for maximum benefit.

-If your asthma symptoms are well controlled with a regular preventer you may then not need to use a reliever inhaler very often, if at all.
+If your asthma symptoms are well controlled with a regular preventer you should not then need to use a reliever inhaler very often, if at all.

-Inhalers that contain medicines called sodium cromoglicate (brand name Intal®) or nedocromil (brand name Tilade®) are sometimes used as preventers.
-However, they do not usually work as well as steroids.
+Inhalers that contain medicines called sodium cromoglicate (brand name Intal®) or nedocromil (brand name Tilade®) are sometimes used as preventers, particularly in adults and in children aged over 5 years.
+However, they do not usually work as well as inhaled steroids and have not been shown to work at all in children under 5.

 The main inhaled steroid preventer medications are: